 (While we are on the topic of money, at the top of this page you will find a link to my Patreon account.
 While I’ll never attempt to sell these novelizations for money, I have opened this account as an optional “creator support system”, so to speak.
-Money donated to this account by my readers will enable me to, for example, work less hours at my jobs on a given day or days, allowing me to write during that time and provide you with your content faster.
+Money donated to this account by my readers will enable me to, for example, more easily procure necessary research materials used in the crafting of the novelizations (including scripts, Japanese books containing information on deleted scenes and behind the scenes details, promotional material with bits of ephemera to be included in the Timelines, etc.), hire/pay for the services of translators for material that I am unable to read/translate myself, and/or work less hours at my jobs on a given day or days, allowing me to write during that time and provide you with your content faster.
 If you enjoy what you read here and want to support this effort financially, donations of ANY amount are appreciated beyond words.
 It is a vote of confidence in my work, and a gift that allows me to put even more effort into this project, which means the world to me.
 To those of you who would consider donating, or those whom have done so already, I thank you from the bottom of my heart.)

 And so, my friends, there remains nothing to do but, as they say, get this show on the road!
 I’d like to thank you all for taking the time to read this introduction, and for your support of this endeavor.
 It is truly exciting to be working on this, and I hope that the coming stories will remind you of just how much Godzilla means to you.
 No matter who you all are, we are all united by our common love and enjoyment of this incredible and awesome character, and while my novelizations might tell the stories you already know, I hope they will present them in a way that allows you to look at your favorite films with fresh eyes.
 Most of all, I hope you have fun.